dante-is-shipping/aigotools/README.md

 ## Deployment

-This project consists of the main navigation site (`packages/aigotools`) and the inclusion service (`packages/crawler`).
+This project consists of the main navigation site (`packages/devtools`) and the inclusion service (`packages/crawler`).
 It can be deployed via hosting services like Zeabur or directly on a local machine using `docker-compose`.

 ### Prerequisites

-- Create an application at https://clerk.com/ and add a user to log in as the admin for the management backend.
+- Configure authentication providers in next-auth for admin access to the management backend.
 - Obtain `OpenAI apiKey` and `jina apiKey`, which are used for site inclusion.
 - Set up MongoDB and Redis databases.